demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-list-messages
 ***
 Get a list of messages for a given user.
 This is archive search command.
+Required Permissions
+The following permissions are required for this command.

+- Mimecast administrator with at least one of the following permissions: Archive/Search/Read.
+- or Mimecast user with delegate permissions to address or user.

 #### Base Command